DAVID REEVES | DEFENSIVE COORDINATOR | LINE BACKERS

 Shrader got his coaching start at his alma mater of Auburn University as a defensive quality control assistant from 2008-09.

-A highly touted recruit out of Stevenson, Ala., Shrader played safety at Auburn from 2004-07 and graduated in 2008 with a degree in health promotion.
+A highly-touted recruit out of Stevenson, Ala., Shrader played safety at Auburn from 2004-07 and graduated in 2008 with a degree in health promotion.
 He was an all-state performer for North Jackson High School both as a junior and senior.

-XAVIER ROBINSON | DEFENSIVE BACKS
+XAVIER ROBINSON | ASSISTANT OF ATHLETIC PERFORMANCE

 Xavier Robinson was named UAB’s defensive backs coach in June of 2016.
 He joined the Blazers in 2014 as a strength and conditioning coach.

 Prior to arriving in Birmingham, Robinson spent the previous 10 years coaching at powerhouse Prattville High School from 2005-14.